plewis/plewis.github.io/phylogenetics/paup.md

 Now login to the cluster (`ssh username@xanadu-submit-ext.cam.uchc.edu`) and type the following command:

-    srun --partition=general --qos=general --pty bash
+    srun --partition=mcbstudent --qos=mcbstudent --pty bash

 This will find a node that is not currently fully loaded with jobs and allow you to play with programs without bogging down the head node (the node everyone uses to access the cluster).
-You should always use srun if you are planning to do any computation interactively, as we will do today.
+You should always use `srun` if you are planning to do any computation interactively, as we will do today.

 Once the system has moved you to a compute node, type the following commands to start the PAUP* program: